Trochanteric bursitis is a common cause of hip pain and also involves inflammation of the bursa at the hip.

 - There is a bursa directly over the bony part you can feel at the top of your thigh on the side at your widest point (greater trochanter).
 This bursa helps to reduce friction between femur (thigh bone) and a long band running down the side of your leg (Illiotibial band or ITB)

-- Sometimes they can become inflamed for no obvious mechanical reason
+- Sometimes they also can become inflamed for no obvious mechanical reason

 What are the symptoms?

-- Aching over the hip mostly at the side – can become acutely painful
+- Hip pain or aching over the hip mostly at the side – can become acutely painful

 - Sometimes the pain can radiate into the outer thigh or groin

-- Pain is aggravated with direct pressure (ie lying on that side) and going up stairs (flexion and ITB rub)
+- direct pressure (ie lying on that side) and going up stairs (flexion and ITB rub) can aggravate

 What to do